vincentlaucsb/csv-parser/README.md

 ### RFC 4180 Compliance
 This CSV parser is much more than a fancy string splitter, and follows every guideline from [RFC 4180](https://www.rfc-editor.org/rfc/rfc4180.txt).
 On the other hand, it is also robust and capable of handling deviances from the standard.
 An optional strict parsing mode can be enabled to sniff out errors in files.

+#### Encoding
+This CSV parser will handle ANSI and UTF-8 encoded files.
+It does not try to decode UTF-8, except for detecting and stripping byte order marks.

 ### Easy to Use and [Well-Documented](https://vincentlaucsb.github.io/csv-parser)

 In additon to being easy on your computer's hardware, this library is also easy on you--the developer.
 Some helpful features include: